dnorton.org

 I have a blog post about the Ohio State half time band video, but that’s really more appropriate for Google+.

-But this post, I’m going to publish if only to prove that I’m still alive.
+But I will publish this post to at least prove that I’m still alive.
 Hope everyone had a nice Thanksgiving.

 Forming New Habits